 Scientists theorize that people are not producing the right gut bacteria to tackle foods commonly associated with allergies, like peanuts and shellfish.
 Without the right bacteria, particles of these foods can enter the bloodstream via the gut.
 Fiber helps produce a bacterium called Clostridia, which helps keep the gut secure.

 The same reasoning explains why fiber might help people with asthma.
 Unwanted particles escaping the gut and entering the bloodstream can cause an autoimmune response like asthmatic inflammation.
-A 2013 animal study found that mice eating a high-fiber diet were less likely to experience asthmatic inflammation than mice on a low- or average-fiber diet.
+An animal study published in Nature Medicine found that mice eating a high-fiber diet were less likely to experience asthmatic inflammation than mice on a low- or average-fiber diet.

 Furthermore, fiber-rich foods are wildly high in other vital nutrients, which you won’t get if you add supplements to nutritionally void foods.

-Fiber supplements can interact with certain drugs, like aspirin, carbamazepine and warfarin, according to the Mayo Clinic.
+Fiber supplements can interact with certain drugs, like aspirin, carbamazepine and warfarin.
 They can also cause bloating and gas — just like the real thing.

 The University of Michigan also advises balancing non-caffeinated drinks with caffeinated ones.
 Because caffeine is a diuretic that causes loss of fluids, adding excess caffeine to a high-fiber diet can cause constipation.
 Aim for two cups of non-caffeinated fluids for every cup of caffeinated ones.